Gray Days and Gold: Best of 2022

 I heartily endorse many of Chris Evans’s top picks—Maja Lena, LINDE, Owen Duff, Boris Maurusanne, Craig Fortnam, Scott Hardware, just to name a few—and I’d have included them on my own list except he’s already done the work and I’m lazy.
 Please go listen to his three-part roundup, or at least review the list.

 Happy new year, and I look forward to more music discoveries with you in 2023.
 If you have questions, suggestions, opinions, etc. please feel free to contact me.
-And if you’d like to receive these posts via email, you can sign up here.
+And if you’d like to receive these posts via email, you can sign up below.